How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Introduction

 However, most existing coverage measures are heuristically proposed and the validity of these measures is rarely justified.
 In fact, defining the ``right'' measure for the coverage of chemical space coverage is challenging.
 Unlike the molecular property scores, there is no obvious ``ground truth'' about the coverage of chemical space.
 Moreover, the chemical space is complex and combinatorial, making the design of a good measure even more difficult.

 To address the fundamental problem of properly measuring the coverage of chemical space for drug discovery, we propose a novel evaluation framework with two complementary criteria for evaluating the validity of coverage measures.
 We first formally define the concept of coverage measures on the chemical space (referred to as \emph{chemical space measures}), where many existing heuristic measures fall into our definition (Section~\ref{sec:def}).
 Then we introduce the two criteria and compare various (existing and new) chemical space measures based on the criteria (Section \ref{sec:select}).
-Specifically, the first criterion (Section~\ref{sec:axiom}) is based on an axiomatic analysis with two intuitive axioms that a good chemical space measure should satisfy.
-Surprisingly, most heuristic measures that are commonly used in literature, such as \emph{internal diversity}, fail to satisfy one or both of the axioms.
+Specifically, the first criterion (Section~\ref{sec:axiom}) is based on an axiomatic analysis with three intuitive axioms that a good chemical space measure should satisfy.
+Surprisingly, most heuristic measures that are commonly used in literature, such as \emph{internal diversity}, fail to satisfy these intuitive axioms.
 The second criterion (Section \ref{sec:corr}) compares the chemical space measures with a proxy of the gold standard: the number of unique biological functionalities covered by the set of molecules.
-We find that a novel chemical space measure (\textrm{\#Circles}, defined in Section \ref{sec:ncirc}) not only satisfies both axioms but also better correlates with the gold standard.